shivenigma/blog-backup/ckfpqmlhk01b85ts19fbu46w4.md

 Enter our knowledge work era, things are blurry.
 Imagine a developer sitting in his desk thinking about something.
 Are they thinking about the current problem or just wandering?
 You'll never know.
 We can't measure the performance here by measuring the number of hours they put in.
 This is a fact that everyone knows.
 But we're collectively still hanging to the 40 hours work week.

 If you're in a position of managing people who do creative work, understanding this simple fact is essential.
 Hours are not equal to performance.
-I believe in creative bursts that let people do a lot of work within a short time. performance scientists call this as flow state.
+I believe in creative bursts that let people do a lot of work within a short time. performance scientists call this a flow state.

 If a worker had a flow state of 3 hours per day their brain needs recharge time.
 The company is paying both for the peak and the recharge time.

-Can we stay in the flow state more than 3 hours?
+Can we stay in the flow state for more than 3 hours?
 Certainly.

 Can we repeat it every day?
 Certainly, not.